Greek chaos brings valuations headache for fund firms

 Without an accurate NAV, which is calculated by dividing the value of the funds assets after fees by the number of units held, units can be mispriced when investors look to buy or sell.

-“The result of the judgment may be different for different managers but it’s about recording that judgment in a clear way, and being able to demonstrate how the judgment was made.”
+“The result of the judgement may be different for different managers but it’s about recording that judgement in a clear way, and being able to demonstrate how the judgement was made.”

 Inevitably, some managers are likely over-estimate the hits, while others are likely to underestimate.